A study of retardation models for phenomenological interactions in hadronic physics

-We bear in mind that, in the context of standard quantum mechanics, the \textit{standard distance} between two particles is represented by an Hermitian operator given by the difference of the position operators of the two particles, at the same time.
+We recall that, in quantum mechanics, the \textit{standard distance} between two particles is represented by an Hermitian operator given by the difference of the position operators of the two particles, at the same time.
 On the other hand, we want to derive the \textit{retarded distance} operator whose expression depends (as it will be shown) on the \textit{standard distance} and on the \textit{momenta} of the two particles.
-We perform the following derivation according to a classical procedure \cite{laliclas,jack}, with the aim of obtaining, finally, a quantum operator in which the time variable does not explicitly appear.
-0.5 truecm In a given reference frame, the particle 1, at the time $t'$ and from the spatial point $\vec r_1'=\vec r_1(t') $, ``emits" the vector field.
+We perform the following derivation according to a classical procedure \cite{laliclas,jack}, with the aim of obtaining, finally, a quantum operator in which the relative time variable does not explicitly appear.
+In a given reference frame, the particle 1, at the time $t'$ and from the spatial point $\vec r_1'=\vec r_1(t') $, ``emits" the vector field.
 The emission event is defined as $r_1'^\mu=(t', \vec r_1')$.
 The field is ``observed" (\textit{i. e.} ``received") later, at the time $t>t'$, in the spatial point $\vec r_o$; in this way, we can define the observation event $r_o^\mu=(t, \vec r_o)$.
-At the same time $t$, the position of the particle 1 is $\vec r_1=\vec r_1(t)$, that defines the event $r_1^\mu=(t, \vec r_1)$.
+At the time $t$, the position of the particle 1 is $\vec r_1=\vec r_1(t)$, that defines the event $r_1^\mu=(t, \vec r_1)$.
 We can introduce the \textit{simultaneous} 4-vector distance:

-where $\vec r$ represents the \textit{standard vector distance} between the observation point and the particle 1, at the time $t$.
-Note that, in the classical theory, $\vec r$ depends on the time $t$ through $\vec r_1$.
+where $\vec r$ represents the \textit{standard vector distance} between the observation point and the particle 1, at the same time $t$.
+Incidentally, note that, in the classical theory, $\vec r$ depends on the time $t$ through $\vec r_1$.
 For the following developments, recall that, at the time $t$, the velocity of the particle 1 is $\vec v_1$.
-0.5 truecm

 Given that the speed of the light ($c=1$) is \textit{finite}, the observed field depends on the position and velocity of the particle 1 at the emission time $t'$.
 The emission time and position are usually called \textit{retarded} time and position.
 Consequently, we can introduce the \textit{retarded, light-like}, 4-vector distance: